 Situation of the country

-In terms of its foreign policy, the country continues to position itself as a bridge between Europe and Africa, by developing economic, commercial, security and diplomatic ties with the European Union.
+In terms of foreign policy, the country continues to position itself as a bridge between Europe and Africa, developing economic, trade, security and diplomatic ties with the European Union.

 Policies to improve the social inclusion of people with disabilities are still poorly implemented, partly due to a lack of funding.
-People with disabilities have few dedicated services (carers, access to buildings, and so on) and their inclusion in civil society remains limited.
-Disabled people’s organisations are working to bring about change.
+People with disabilities have few dedicated services (carers, accessibility of buildings, etc.) and their inclusion in civil society remains limited.
+Organisations of people with disabilities are working to change this situation.